The best Verizon MVNO carriers: our top picks

 Reasons to avoid

-Xfinity Mobile offers mobile plans designed for those who already use Xfinity for their home internet.
-Xfinity Mobile offers unlimited nationwide calling/ texting and access to millions of Wi-Fi hotspots.
+Xfinity Mobile offers mobile plans that've been designed exclusively for those who use Xfinity for their home internet.
+It offers unlimited nationwide calling/texting and access to millions of Wi-Fi hotspots.
 For mobile data, there are quite a few options.
-First, you can go with Xfinity's 'By the Gig' plan, with data costing $20 per month for 1GB, $35 per month for 3GB, or $65 per month for 10GB.
-The actual cost is prorated based on your usage.
+First, you can go with Xfinity's 'By the Gig' plan but do note that it is only available via sales and support channels.
+This option lets you have 1GB of data at $20 per month.
+If you go over the limit, your data usage is rounded up to the next GB and you're charged $20 more.

 There are also two unlimited plans, and they both give you access to nationwide 5G network, video streaming, and multi-line discounts.
-The lower Unlimited plan has 30GB of high-speed data and up to 480p video streaming, while the higher Premium Unlimited plan offers you unlimited high-speed data and up to 4K video streaming.
-For unlimited plans, your speeds are reduced once you use up your chosen plan's data allotment.
-Xfinity also offers international calling with per-country rates, whereas talk, text, and data to/from/in Mexico and Canada is included with both unlimited plans.
+The lower Unlimited plan has 30GB of high-speed data and up to 480p video streaming, while the higher Premium Unlimited plan offers you unlimited high-speed data (with possibility of speeds getting reduced after 100GB if the network is busy) and up to 4K video streaming.
+Xfinity also offers international calling at per-country rates; however, talk/text to Mexico and Canada (with the higher plan also including talk, text, and data to more than 215 international destinations), and 5GB of data use is included with both unlimited plans.

 Although unlimited plans have multi-line savings, your per-line discounted cost remains the same for two to four lines.
-Also, you can add up to five more lines (for a total of 10 lines) at reduced prices too.
+You can add up to five more lines (for up to 10 lines) at discounted prices.

 Best on a budget